 Step 2 - Determine eligibility

 Answer the questions on lines 1 through 4.

 Line 5 - The management of your housing facility can tell you if the facility is completely exempt from paying real property taxes.
 If you mark the Yes box on line 5, you cannot claim this credit.

 Line 6 - Generally, residents of nursing homes do not qualify for this credit because the nursing home is considered one household, and the residents’ combined income and rent expense usually exceed the limits set for this credit.
-If you are a resident of a nursing home, you must attach a statement explaining how your household does not exceed the income level of $18,000 or the average monthly rent of $450.
+If you are a resident of a nursing home, you must submit a statement explaining how your household does not exceed the income level of $18,000 or the average monthly rent of $450.

 Household members include all who share your residence and its furnishings, facilities, and accommodations, whether they are related to you or not.

 However, tenants, subtenants, roomers, or boarders are not members of your household unless they are related to you in one of the following ways:

 - a son, daughter, or a descendent of either;